hotNipi/node-red-dashboard-2-ui-gauge-linear/README.md

 # A linear type of gauge node for node-red dashboard 2.0

-A clinear type of gauge node for the flowfuse [Node-RED](https://nodered.org) Dashboard 2.0
+A linear type of gauge node for the flowfuse [Node-RED](https://nodered.org) Dashboard 2.0

 ## Install